 Sexually transmitted diseases can be easy to catch but difficult to diagnose right away.
 Why?
 Often, STDs don’t present symptoms for a long time — or they don’t present them at all.

-When it comes to signs and symptoms, it’s important to find a reputable testing provider as every disease is different: Some have hallmark signs that present early and often (like warts, lesions, or rashes), and others never reveal themselves; this is known as “asymptomatic.”
+When it comes to STD symptoms and signs, it’s important to receive STD testing by finding a reputable testing provider since every disease is different.
+Some have hallmark signs that present early and often (like warts, lesions, or rashes), and others never reveal themselves; this is known as “asymptomatic.”
 Even more frustrating, some STDs do present symptoms, but sometimes not for months or even years.
 Thus, if you do contract a disease or infection, it can be near impossible to gauge how soon your STD symptoms might appear.
 Still, there are some ways to know early on, especially through an infection’s incubation period.

 An incubation period is the amount of time it takes for an STD to show up fully in your body.
 For instance, the incubation period for chlamydia is two weeks after you’ve engaged in sex with an infected partner.
 Therefore, the best time to get tested for the STD is on or directly after that two-week period.
 At this point, the infection is at its peak, and it will “light up” during a test.
 However, chlamydia symptoms may not present themselves, even after the incubation period.

 If you want answers sooner, however, you can technically be tested just 48 hours after you think you might have contracted chlamydia.
 That said, you’ll receive more reliable, accurate results at the two-week mark.
 Should you test positive, chlamydia can usually be treated with antibiotics.